 Chambers Group’s skilled team of biological resources specialists regularly provide biological technical reports in support of EIR/EIS documents in compliance with CEQA/NEPA.
 Complex agency regulations and guidelines must be adhered to in order to ensure important natural resources are considered in the environmental review process.
 These activities require a delicate mix of scientific knowledge; sensitivity to cultural values; and expertise with local, state, and federal regulations.

 Chambers Group provides coordination with regulatory agencies and assists in a full range of consultation services under the federal and state Endangered Species Acts.
-Our professionals hold specific U.S. Fish and Wildlife Service, California Fish and Game, and Scientific Collector’s permits to work with wildlife and botanical endangered species.
+Our professionals hold specific U.S. Fish and Wildlife Service, California Fish and Wildlife, and Scientific Collector’s permits to work with wildlife and botanical endangered species.

 Environmental awareness training